Compliance with the European Union General Data Protection Regulation Directive

 Proxy Insight Ltd may use personal information to improve our products and services for the benefit of existing, previous, and prospective subscribers.

 Proxy Insight Ltd may provide through its subscriber-only online suite of information products the publicly available business contact information of professional investors, advisors, directors, and corporate executives.
-This information is intentionally not provided in bulk format to minimise the possibility of the information being used by our subscribers in a mass marketing capacity.
 In providing this information, Proxy Insight Ltd expects that the information is used by our subscribers for informational purposes and any subsequent contact between our professional subscriber base and professional business contacts would be deemed appropriate and potentially beneficial to both parties.
 The provision of this personal information is a valuable facet of our service and ensures Proxy Insight Ltd remains competitive with other leading financial information providers.

 Proxy Insight Ltd may collect, process, and store personal information for the purposes of the business-to-business marketing of our products and services, where deemed relevant to the recipient, provided the recipient has not previously opted out of receiving such communication.
 We may also market our products and services, where deemed relevant to the recipient, to those consumers who have opted in to receive such communication.

 We will not sell, distribute, or lease your personal information to third parties unless we have your permission to do so, or are required by law to do so.

 Employees of Proxy Insight Ltd have access only to the amount and type of personal information required for the completion of their job responsibilities, and no more.

 Managing Director Nick Dawson is Proxy Insight Ltd’s acting Data Protection Officer (DPO) and all members of the Proxy Insight Ltd management team have been made aware of our responsibilities as a data processor.